mmore500/downstream/README.md

 See the [Python quickstart](https://mmore500.github.io/downstream/quickstart) for outline and intuition.

-Each algorithm variant is accessible through its own namespace:
+Each algorithm variant is accessible through its own module:

 * Steady: `dstream.steady_algo`
 * Stretched: `dstream.stretched_algo`